 - We carry out annual gas safety checks in your home.
 If your appointment’s due, make sure you’re in for it.
 These checks are legally required and important for your safety.
 If you, or anyone in your family has coronavirus symptoms or if you’ve taken the decision to self-isolate, please let us know before the appointment.
-And if you’ve missed your appointment, get in touch to rebook it as soon as possible.
+And if you’ve missed your appointment, please get in touch to rebook as soon as possible.

 - If you’re a leaseholder or you own your home through our shared ownership scheme, you’re responsible for your own boiler and appliances.
 You should use a Gas Safe registered engineer to fit, fix and service your appliances.
 You can find an engineer at GasSafeRegister.co.uk or call 0800 408 5500.

 - Check your radiators – if they’re cold at the bottom when they’re on, air may be trapped inside, so get in touch.

-- Follow this link for some top tips on keeping your home cosy in the winter months.
+- Follow this link for some tips to make your home cosy in the winter months.

 Reduce damp and condensation

 - Damp is often an issue during the colder months.
-To prevent warm air and steam entering colder rooms, close your kitchen and bathroom doors whilst cooking (using pan lids when boiling or steaming food) or showering and for 20 minutes after.
+To prevent warm air and steam entering colder rooms, close your kitchen and bathroom doors whilst cooking or showering and for 20 minutes after.

 - Hang your washing outside to dry, or in the bathroom with the door closed.
 Don’t dry it on radiators.

 - And finally, monitor and manage the condensation in your home.
 You can do this by buying a hygrometer to monitor humidity and temperature.
 The ideal conditions are 40-60% humidity and 18-21°c.

 - You can find more information about how you can prevent and reduce condensation and mould on our 'damp and mould' page or by watching this short video.

 Check that you have home contents insurance

 - Make sure your home contents insurance covers winter-related damage.

 - Home contents insurance can provide peace of mind.
-If you don’t have contents insurance, there's an insurance service available especially for our customers through Thistle Insurance, designed especially for people in rented homes - find out more here.
+If you don’t have contents insurance, there's an insurance service available for our customers through Thistle Insurance, designed especially for people in rented homes - find out more here.

 - Test your fire alarm regularly to ensure it’s working properly – find out more here.